PSH-Computing-AI-club/competition-spring-2025/README.md

 :clock4: No physical time commitment as it's all online and asynchronous.

-:pencil: SIGN UP in the `#CHANNEL-NAME` on the club's Discord!
+:pencil: SIGN UP in the `#CHANNEL-NAME` channel on the club's Discord!

 :bust_in_silhouette: / :busts_in_silhouette: Pair up with a partner or go solo.